about KIPP & Charter Schools

 What is the role of the KIPP Foundation?

 The KIPP Foundation recruits, trains, and supports leaders to open locally-managed KIPP schools.
 The KIPP Foundation supports excellence, growth, and sustainability across the network, as well as leads network-wide efforts to innovate and share best practices.
-The KIPP Foundation also provides a variety of supports and services such as legal services, technology, communications, and marketing.

 Don’t see the answer to your question here?
 Contact us